gsweene2/guides/Install_SSMS_on_Windows_10.md

   * I got an error `Fatal error during installation` - `A previous installation required a reboot of the machine for changes to take effect.
 To proceed, srestart your computer and then run Setup again`
   * So I will do this

+6. Did the restart, went to the `Downloads` directory, ran the `SSMS-Setup-ENU.exe` again, and got a `Setup Completed` message.
+The window can now be closed.

+7. Now head to the Windows Search bar (`Windows` button on keyboard) and type `SSMS`.
+You should see the `Microsoft SQL Server Managment Studio` application available.